Shawn Carey on the BP Oil Disaster and Its Impacts on Wildlife

 Both Alex Couter and I are freelance wildlife photographers living in the Boston area.
 We have taught wildlife photography workshops for Mass Audubon for many years.
-Over the last ten years I have also produced several short documentary videos, the latest of which is on shorebirds (Piping Plovers, Red Knots and Semipalmated Sandpipers).
+Over the past 20 years I have also produced several short documentary videos, the latest of which is titled A Wing and a Care.
 As we enter the late summer and early fall these species may be particularly hard hit by the BP oil disaster as they continue their migration south, with some ending up in Louisiana.

 Two months after the BP oil disaster started, (April 20, 2010) Alex and I talked about the fact that neither of us had spoken in person with anyone that had been down to see what impact the oil disaster was really having on wildlife and the people that live with this every day.
 So, for a few weeks leading up to our departure, we made contacts with some people we know in Louisiana to see if we could fly down and document the disaster firsthand with photos and video.

 We also wanted to see what the local population thought about both the cleanup effort by BP and the response by the government.
 Our goal was to report back to Mass Audubon on a daily basis with a quick overview on what we found.
 Mass Audubon then posted to their Facebook page and Twitter all updates and photos we sent.
 Moving forward, I will continue to provide Mass Audubon with additional information, photos and video in an ongoing attempt to help inform those who share our concern with this situation.
 I will also be posting additional information to this web site so please be sure to check back for updates over the next few weeks and months ahead.